coreyhaines/happinessbot/README.markdown

 ## How does it work?
 It uses my awesome [tweetbot gem](https://github.com/coreyhaines/tweetbot) to listen for the phrase "Good Morning."
 Tweetbot gem supports adding a series of reponses that are selected at random.
 I've chosen a lot of motivating phrases to respond with.
 I've also set the frequency to 1%.
 This means that every time "Good Morning" is said on twitter, there is a 1 in 100 chance that happiness bot will say something nice to you.
 Isn't that nice?

-## You want to do something like this?
-Okay.
-Feel free to add your own phrases.
-Please make them nice, though.
-Nobody likes to have mean things said to them.

 ## Hey, I notice you are supporting a bunch of languages!
 Can you support my language?
 Yup!